drhirn/fhem-rhasspy/README.md

   Sends a command to the HTTP-API of the Rhasspy master to update all slots on Rhasspy with actual FHEM-devices, rooms, etc.\
   The attribute *rhasspyMaster* has to be defined to work.\
   Example: `set <rhasspyDevice> updateSlots`\
+  Updated/Created Slots are
+  - de.fhem.Device
+  - de.fhem.Room
+  - de.fhem.MediaChannels
+  - de.fhem.Color
+  - de.fhem.NumericType

-  Do not forget to train Rhasspy afterwards!
+  **Do not forget to train Rhasspy after updating slots!**

 ### Attributes (ATTR)
 * **rhasspyMaster**\